rbartelme/rstudio-stats/lessons/Lesson1_Probability_Regression.md

 #Can benthic species Richness be predicted by the height relative to  mean sea level were the sample was taken
 #let's use a linear regression model to see what is the relationship between Richness and NAP.
 Is there a relationship?
-# (i.e., slope is not zero), how much of the total variation in Richness is explained by NAP?
+Post your thoughts on hackmd

-# applying the linear model function.
+# Let's apply the linear model function to find out.
 Note how the response variable comes first followed by the ~ symbol and the linear
 # combinations of the explanatory variables, in this case only one.
 RIKZ_model.1<-lm(log10(Richness+1) ~ NAP, data = RIKZ)
 #adding the regression line using the abline() function